Dan1aR/geometry_ir/main.md

 # GeoScript IR — Technical Specification (agent view)

 GeoScript IR is a compact DSL for 2D Euclidean scenes.
-The toolchain parses source text into an AST, validates intent, optionally desugars to canonical primitives, and compiles a nonlinear model solved with `scipy.optimize.least_squares`.
+The toolchain parses source text into an AST, validates intent, optionally desugars to canonical primitives, and compiles a nonlinear model solved with ` `.

 ---